 Many aspects like this need to be considered for a campaign.
 Is the term relevant to the location of your business?
 Is it relevant to the type of product or service you provide?
 In a nutshell, does that particular term attract people who are likely to be interested in your company?

 Since there are only 10 positions for a given term on the first page of Google, you’ll need an objective that works within your budget and delivers the right kind of customers to your virtual store.

 Generally, I recommend undertaking a campaign for at least 3 months to achieve noticeable improvements, with significant gains expected after 6 months.

 What do I deliver?

 Every month clients receive a detailed yet concise report about the work undertaken and the benefits gained from optimisation.
-Traffic gains are highlighted, alongside rankings and KPIs such as online enquiries and PDF downloads.
+Traffic gains are highlighted, alongside rankings and KPIs such as online enquiries and document downloads.
 Establishing KPIs are important since simply showing traffic changes is not necessarily a good indication of how well a site is performing.

 For example, an ecommerce shop will naturally see more traffic during the Christmas period, while a holiday lettings site is likely to see an increase in the new year.

 Regular analysis, reporting and onsite optimisation is just the beginning to gain visitation and search rankings.
 To build upon this you should consider regular PPC advertising and opportunities like content marketing and social media management.
-For bigger campaigns, these strategies can be undertaken alongside social buzz campaigns and infographic distribution.
+For even bigger campaigns, these strategies can be undertaken alongside social buzz campaigns such as infographic distribution.